Antrobus, Cheshire

 Antrobus is a civil parish and village in Cheshire, England, about 7 miles south of Warrington.
 It lies within the unitary authority of Cheshire West and Chester, and had a population of 832, reducing to 791 at the 2011 Census, and to 767 in the 2021 census.
 The parish is the most northeasterly point of Cheshire West and Chester, and as such borders both Warrington and Cheshire East.
 As well as Antrobus village centre itself, the parish includes other large hamlets at Frandley, about 1 mi south-west from the main village, and Crowley, about 2 mi to the north-east.

 The village shop and post office is owned and run cooperatively by the villagers for the benefit of the community having previously closed in 2003.

 Toponymy

 The place name is recorded in the Domesday Book of 1086 as Entrebus, and in the Pipe Rolls of Cheshire of 1282 as Anterbus.
 The derivation of the name is from the Old Norse personal name Eindrithi or Andrithi, with the Old Norse buski ("shrub, bush or thicket"), the whole name thus signifying "Andrithi's thicket".

+An alternative derivation relates to the Domesday Book being written by Norman administrators in their Norman French dialect, in which the name 'Entrebus' means 'between the woods', similar to 'entre bois' in modern French.
+As the area now known as Cheshire was largely forest as the time, this name would describe the situation of the hamlet at the time.